 Significant delay on arrival:

-Compensation should be paid within one month at the request of the passenger (except if he or she was informed of the delay before purchasing the ticket or if the delay was caused by bad weather or force majeure) as follows:
+Compensation should be paid within one month at the request of the passenger (except if they were informed of the delay before purchasing the ticket or if the delay was caused by bad weather or force majeure) as follows:

 Compensation 25% of the ticket price paid 50% of the ticket price paid